congomongo/congomongo/readme.markdown

 ------
 A toolkit for using MongoDB with Clojure.

-This library is using an outdated version of the MongoDB Java driver and it will likely take some time before we get around to upgrading it. **If you are starting up a new project with MongoDB and Clojure, we would recommend looking at [Monger](http://clojuremongodb.info/) which is well-maintained and extremely well-documented!**
+This library is a pretty lightweight wrapper around the MongoDB Java driver.
+If you are starting a new project and looking for a more complete package including validation, better documentation and more it is a good idea to also look at [Monger](http://clojuremongodb.info/).

 Releases and Dependency Information
 ----------------------------------------

-Latest stable release is **0.5.3**.
+Latest stable release is **1.0.0**.

 [Leiningen] dependency information:

-    [congomongo "0.5.3"]
+    [congomongo "1.0.0"]

 [Clojure CLI]:

-    congomongo {:mvn/version "0.5.3"}
+    congomongo {:mvn/version "1.0.0"}

 [Maven] dependency information:

     <dependency>
       <groupId>congomongo</groupId>
       <artifactId>congomongo</artifactId>
-      <version>0.5.3</version>
+      <version>1.0.0</version>
     </dependency>

 [Gradle] dependency information:

-    compile 'congomongo:congomongo:0.5.3'
+    compile 'congomongo:congomongo:1.0.0'

 [Leiningen]: https://leiningen.org/
 [Clojure CLI]: https://clojure.org/guides/deps_and_cli